containers/podman.io_old/_posts/2020-05-13-podman-v2-update.md

 Today, we are very excited to announce:

 **The local Podman v2 client is complete.
-It is passing all of its rootfull and rootless system and integration tests.**
+It is passing all of its rootful and rootless system and integration tests.**

 The CI/CID tests have been re-enabled upstream and are run with each pull request submission.
 We are now hard at work finishing up some of the core podman-remote functions.
 Once those functions are complete, we can then begin to run our podman-remote system and integration tests to catch any regressions.